e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_MACOS_RECOMMENDED.md

 ![inst01](../gitimg/macos_posgresapp/07_reset.png)

-3. The next time you run `HipparchiaGoServer` will be like a first launch as above.
+3. The next time you run `HipparchiaGoServer` will be like a first launch as per the above.